courros/hnco/README.md

 All experiments can use GNU parallel to run the simulations in parallel hence take advantage of multicore architectures.
 To use GNU parallel, simply set the field `parallel` to `true`.

-There is also experimental support for remote execution at the moment limited to the benchmark experiment.
-Improved support is considered for future releases.
+There is also experimental support for remote execution at the moment limited to the following experiments: benchmark, maximum, dynamics.
+A list of remote hosts can be specified in `plan.json` under the name `servers`.
+For each server, a hostname (or ip address) and a username must be given.
+The path to the respective working directories must be the same.
+GNU parallel connects to servers with ssh and ssh login must not require a password.

 ### Benchmark